 - Worf was, at one point, told not to wear Klingon emblems such as the family crest on his baldric during the trial.

-- This ceremony was the result of Quark's Moment Of Awesome when he maneuvered a corrupt Klingon into getting himself discommendated on the spot.
+- This ceremony was the result of Quark maneuvering a corrupt Klingon into getting himself discommendated on the spot.

-- By contrast, in one episode of Star Trek: Deep Space Nine, Chief O'Brien was temporarily and against his will put on medical suspension; as he took the turbolift away from Ops, he tore off his combadge and threw it at the ground.
+- In one episode Chief O'Brien was temporarily and against his will put on medical suspension; as he took the turbolift away from Ops, he tore off his combadge and threw it at the ground.
 Less dramatic, but even more powerful in its way.

 - Deep Space Nine, being Darker and Edgier, had a number of incidents where characters Do What They Have to Do, but don't want to disgrace the ideals of Starfleet (and/or don't want to be tracked), so they pull off their combadges to indicate that they are no longer acting as Starfleet officers.